dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

 ## 1. Introduction

 Welcome to the comprehensive backend documentation for the AI Portfolio Chatbot!
-This document is designed to provide a deep, end-to-end understanding of the project's architecture, core components, and the intricate workings of its AI.
-Whether you're a new developer, an intern AI engineer, or a seasoned professional, this guide will equip you to confidently discuss, debug, extend, and contribute to the codebase.
+This document is designed to provide a deep, end-to-end understanding of the project's architecture, core components, and the intricate workings of its AI.This guide will equip you to confidently discuss, debug, extend, and contribute to the codebase.

-The primary goal of this backend is to power an intelligent chatbot that acts as your personal AI agent.
-It answers questions about your profile, projects, and skills, adapting its responses based on the user's role (e.g., a friendly visitor or a professional recruiter).
+The primary goal of this backend is to power an intelligent chatbot that acts as my personal AI agent.
+It answers questions about my profile, projects, and skills, adapting its responses based on the user's role (e.g., a friendly visitor or a professional recruiter).
 This is achieved through a sophisticated combination of Retrieval-Augmented Generation (RAG) and a state-machine-based agent orchestration using LangGraph.

 This documentation serves as both a technical manual and an onboarding guide, clearly explaining the "what," "why," and "how" of the backend system.